AdebowaleOlayinka/-Adebowale-Olayinka-Naomi-Kultra-Mega-Store--Inventory-DSA-Capstone-project-/README.md

 ## Recommendations
 1. Ensure a clear communication with customer regarding shipping mode and order priority to reduces potential dissatisfaction
 2. offer free shipping to customer who placed higher order
+3. kms should consider target campaign or loyalty programs to customers to increase sales